Tag Archive for: Collaboration & Alignment

 We all know that collaboration in product development helps improve quality, reduces risk and speeds up development.
 For this reason, Jama Connect® has context-based, interactive collaboration built into the platform.
 Reviews are a formal, effective collaboration method that guides teams in fulfilling regulatory requirements.

 In addition to using these industry leading capabilities in-house, our customers frequently use these capabilities to collaborate with external stakeholders.
 For instance, Jama Connect allows you to invite reviewers simply by email (Jama Connect licenses include more than enough reviewer licenses for this purpose).
 This works extremely well in practice.
-In fact, one medical device developer, RBC Medical Innovations, was able to shed hundreds of team-member days during development to save $150,000 in cost savings per project.
+In fact, one medical device developer, RBC Medical Innovations (now known as Vantage Medtech), was able to shed hundreds of team-member days during development to save $150,000 in cost savings per project.

 As a fully web-based software as a service (SaaS) product, Jama Connect offers customers a standard and secure web interface for cross-department or cross-company collaboration.
 Inviting customers or suppliers into your Jama Connect system is as easy as sending an email.
 User security can limit what is seen and allows for granular control of permissions.
 Our full version tracking enables everyone to see what has changed, who changed it and all impacts on upstream/downstream traceability.